samuelmgaines/march-madness-ml/README.md

 Data from previous March Madness tournaments (1985 - 2019) comes from [here](https://data.world/michaelaroy/ncaa-tournament-results).
 This data has been downloaded and can be found in `data/mm-results.csv`.
 A few column names have been altered for uniqueness and clarity.

 ### Seasonal Stats
-Team stats from each season are pulled from the [SportsDataIO](https://sportsdata.io/developers) API.
+Team stats from each season are pulled from [SportsReference](https://www.sports-reference.com/cbb).